talhanai/kaldi-diar-latte/README.md

 ## 4. Build your own lexicon.

-Start with your list of words:
+Start with your list of words (the same words that is in your `text.txt` used in your language model):
 ```
 achilles
 acid